Literature and Language

 Anton Chekhov: A Modest Genius

-Day: 5 Tuesdays Time: 10-11:30 a.m.
-Dates: 9/17-10/22 Location: UMass Boston, specific room will be announced Facilitator: Sharon F. Carey Description: Anton Chekhov was a fascinating character and his gifts to the world were wondrous!
+Day: 6 Tuesdays Time: 10-11:30 a.m.
+Dates: 9/17-10/22 Location: UMass Boston, McCormack Bldg., 3rd FL., Room 204A Facilitator: Sharon F. Carey Description: Anton Chekhov was a fascinating character and his gifts to the world were wondrous!
 He grew up in Russia – impoverished and abused – and became one of the world’s greatest dramatists.
 He was also a practicing doctor, a natural scientist, and a master short-story writer.
 All these accomplishments in only forty-four years!
 In this class we shall look at Chekhov, the man, and his time (1860-1904).
 We shall study two of his major plays (Probably Uncle Vanya and The Seagull) and a number of his short stories and short plays.
 Chekhov writes with great humor about ordinary people’s lives and can teach us more about life than any philosopher.
 Please join the fun!

 Reading the New Yorker

 Day: 5 Thursdays Time: 1:15-2:45 p.m.
-Dates: 9/19-10/17 Location: UMass Boston, specific room will be announced Facilitator: Prudence King Description: Have you ever wished you had more time to devote to reading the New Yorker?
+Dates: 9/19-10/17 Location: UMass Boston, Wheatley Bldg., 3rd FL., Room 125 Facilitator: Prudence King Description: Have you ever wished you had more time to devote to reading the New Yorker?
 If so, you will enjoy this course which is designed to enhance your New Yorker experience.
 Each week the group will select sections to be read for the following week’s discussion.
 We may look at Political Science, A Reporter at Large, Letters from Various Countries, Profiles, Fiction, or Poems.
 Discussions for each reading will be prepared and led by the leader and volunteers.
 Participants will need easy access to the magazine, either through subscription or a local library.
 Note: There will be readings assigned for the first meeting of the class.

 Postmodern Tragedy: A Look at Arthur Miller’s Death of a Salesman and All My Sons

 Day: 6 Saturdays Time: 10-11:30 a.m.
-Dates: 9/21-10/26 Location: UMass Boston, specific room will be announced Facilitator: Michele Harris Description: "A small man can be just as exhausted as a great man." -Linda, Death of a Salesman Aristotle’s Poetics argues that a successful tragedy must be one where the protagonist can fall from a lofty height—think Othello, Hamlet, Oedipus.
+Dates: 9/21-10/26 (no class on 9/28) Location: UMass Boston, Wheatley Bldg., 3rd FL., Room 125 Facilitator: Michele Harris Description: "A small man can be just as exhausted as a great man." -Linda, Death of a Salesman Aristotle’s Poetics argues that a successful tragedy must be one where the protagonist can fall from a lofty height—think Othello, Hamlet, Oedipus.
 Those who have farther to fall—often classically portrayed as royals—have, Aristotle speculated, further to lose.
 Postmodern Drama, however, challenges this concept of the high-profile protagonist, dwelling instead on the tragedy of the most ordinary man: a failing door-to-door salesman who dreams of being well-liked despite not being able to like himself.
 In this course, we’ll be reading Arthur Miller’s Death of a Salesman and All My Sons.
 Prior to the first class, please obtain copies of these plays and read through Act I of Death of a Salesman.

 History of Mystery 8: The Private Investigator